-Easy Zucchini Pie or Casserole
+Easy Zucchini Pie Variations

 I use a mandolin to slice the zucchini to get all the slices the same thickness.
 I prefer to slice them thin, very thin.
 I would say about the width of a dill pickle chip.
 I know it seems thin, but this is just my preference as it seems to get all the flavors (seasonings and butter) absorbed into the zucchini.
 Feel free to slice them thicker!